 Kevin Glass has been Headmaster of Atlanta International School since July 2009.
 He has a Master of Arts in Educational Leadership from Framingham State College, Massachusetts; a Post Graduate Certificate of Education in Biology and Chemistry from Cambridge University, UK; and a Bachelor of Science (Hons.)
 Degree in Bacteriology and Virology from Manchester University, UK.

 He is a board member of the Academy for International School Heads and the Center for the Advancement and Study of International Education.
 Glass is a member of the International Baccalaureate Grant Committee, along with serving as an advisory board member for The International Educator and The Principals’ Training Center.
-Glass is also currently a board member for the Association for the Advancement of International Education, as well as the President-Elect of this organization.
-Glass is also a Board Member for the Buckhead Coalition, Board Member for the Rotary Club of Buckhead and Leadership Atlanta Graduate of the Class of 2010.
+Glass is also currently the Board President for the Association for the Advancement of International Education.
+Glass is also a Board Member for the Buckhead Coalition, a member of Buckhead Rotary, and a Leadership Atlanta Graduate of the Class of 2011.

 He and his wife, Stefani have three children: Liam, Lilly and Leanne, who all attend Atlanta International School.

 Frank Stuart Gulley, Ph.D., became the seventh president of Woodward Academy on July 1, 2009.
 President Gulley came to Woodward Academy from LaGrange College, where he served as president for 13 years.